 - Only NC State University and Park Scholarships application essays will be accepted for edits.

 - This program is built to provide constructive feedback about how candidates share their stories and life experiences, not to assist in writing essays for applicants.

 - Students must abide by the deadlines for essay submission set by each editor to allow time for review and feedback before the Nov.
 1 application deadline.
-First-draft edits/feedback will be provided no later than Oct.
-25, 2020.
+First-draft essays are due no later than Oct.
+29, 2021.